Some of these questions and other topics will be covered in more detail on the

 Q: What if I forget my username and/or password?

-If you can't remember your username then, via the 'Log In' page, enter the email address you supplied when you registered and I will send you your username.
+A: If you can't remember your username then, via the 'Log In' page, enter the email address you supplied

 However, for security purposes I do not have access to your password.
 So, if you forget it, you can ask the system, again via the 'Log In' page, to issue you with a temporary one.
 Just enter the email address you supplied when you registered and your username.